cesar-santamaria/hundy-hues/README.md

 # Hundy Hues - Furniture Design Company

-Hundy Hues is an innovative ecommerce platform that offers a curated collection of stylish furniture and home decor products.
+Hundy Hues is a ecommerce platform that offers a curated collection of stylish furniture and home decor products.
 Transforming houses into homes by providing unique and functional pieces that reflect your personal style.
 Hundy Hues brings you a user friendly shopping experience to help you create spaces that truly feel like your own.

 **Link to project:** [https://hundy-hues-frontend.onrender.com/](https://hundy-hues-frontend.onrender.com)